Hurricane Ida - Belle Chasse, Louisiana

 Have all volunteers participating on a deployment complete form SCDR1.
 The SCDR1 must be kept on your unit while you are deployed, in case of accident or injury to the person.
 You may be asked to make copies of these forms for the On-Site Incident Commander.
 After returning from deployment, send your team’s SCDR1 forms to the state DR office.
 (Note: this is a change from previous practice, due to liability issues.)

-If a “Spontaneous Untrained Volunteer” (SUV) works with your team, have them complete this form/waiver, and send it to the state DR office along with your team’s Personal Info Updates after the deployment.
+If a “Spontaneous Untrained Volunteer” (SUV) works with your team, have them complete this form/waiver, and send it to the state DR office along with your team’s Personal Info Forms after the deployment.

 The Unit Leader will complete and turn in a team roster.
 There are several ways to do this – choose one of these ways: